Artificial closes March in tables but with uncertainty

 In its quotation graph we see how the value returns to positive after the advances of the last days, with a rise of 2.5% and reaching 5.4% in the last twenty sessions.
 In March Airtificial barely yields half a point.

 The resulting company between Carbures and Inypsa remains on hold.
-Looking at that yes to the State Society of Industrial Participations (SEPI) that must pronounce on the request made by the management of the company for a public aid of 30 million euros.
-In principle, the company established that this request was one more financial tool, with favorable conditions, to be able to solve, they said, the extraordinary situation created in their accounts as a result of the arrival of Covid-19.
+Looking at the State Society of Industrial Participations (SEPI) that must rule on the request made by the management of the company for a public aid of 30 million euros.
+In principle, the company established that this request was one more financial tool, with favorable conditions, to be able to resolve, they said, the extraordinary situation created in their accounts as a result of the arrival of Covid-19.

-However, it seems that this economic support, over time, has become peremptory, since the company’s liquidity problems have transcended.
+However, it seems that this economic support, with the passage of time, has become peremptory, since the company’s liquidity problems have transcended.
 Treasury problems that the company even recognized in the middle of the month before the CNMV.
-Airtificial highlighted in a relevant event that it had delayed payments to suppliers and payroll, which occurred in February, at least in part of them, although with the commitment to solve it shortly.
+Airtificial highlighted in a relevant fact that it had delayed payments to suppliers and payroll, which occurred in February, at least in part of them, although with the commitment to solve it shortly.

 Little else has transpired since then, although the approval in the Council of Ministers was not reached last Tuesday of the help of the SEPI, which already, has a new president, Belen Gualda, former president of the Navantia public shipyards, with which he hopes the numerous requests for public aid made by Spanish companies affected by the pandemic to the state body that selects them will be expedited.